-Ferdinand Vandeveer Hayden graduated from the Albany Medical College in 1853.
+Ferdinand Hayden was born in Westfield, Massachusetts, USA.
+When Ferdinand Hayden was ten years old his father died.
+Ferdinand Hayden moved in with his uncle in Ohio.
+As a young boy he was fascinated with all nature and wildlife, which led him into the field of medicine.
+He began teaching at the age of 16, entering Oberlin College two years later and graduating in 1850.
+He then studied at Albany Medical College in the US state of New York.
+He graduated in 1853.
 There he got to know the state geologist of New York, who highly influenced him to join in an exploration of Nebraska Territory, with Fielding Meek in order to study geology and collect fossils.
 In the next years, the young Hayden accompanied expeditions in the northern Missouri River areas with a partial sponsorship from the Smithsonian Institution.

 In the early 1850s, routes for railroads from the Mississippi to the Pacific coast had to be found and the the Pacific Railroad Survey bill was passed.
 As a result, federally funded Great Surveys undertaken by the Department of the Interior brought together explorers, engineers, scientists and topographers in a common effort to chart the western U.S. Ferdinand Hayden along with John Wesley Powell, Clarence King and George Wheeler were the leaders of these great surveys.
 By 1871, Hayden had selected the members of his survey team including scientists, a photographer, an artist, as well as friends and colleagues from other surveys.